5000 yen coin: History

 5000 yen commemorative coins were minted again in sterling silver to celebrate the 1998 Winter Olympics, which were held in the Japanese city of Nagano.
 The actual production of the coins however, took place in 1997 (9th year of Heisei) and lasted into 1998 (Heisei 10).
 They were then released in sets of three different series alongside 500 and 10,000 yen Nagano commemoratives.
 A limit of 5,000,000 coins each (133,000 for proofs) was set for the 5000 yen denomination.
-Three different Olympic themes were used on the obverse sides of the coins as a design feature: Hockey (series 1), Biathlon (series 2), and Paralypic Skier (series 3).
+Three different Olympic themes were used on the obverse sides of the coins as a design feature: Hockey (series 1), Biathlon (series 2), and Paralympic Skier (series 3).
 For the reverse a Serow is featured along with the value and date.

 Another 23 years passed before the Japan Mint made 5000 yen commemorative coins again.
 In 2021 (3rd year of reiwa) the Japan Mint produced a 0.25 oz gold coin to celebrate the 150th Anniversary of Japan's Modern Currency System.
 This coin is notable for being the first 5000 yen gold coin that was reduced in both weight and size, and the first 0.25 oz gold coin ever minted by Japan.
 The set diameter of 30 mm and weight of 15 g that had been used for all of the prior coins was changed to 20 mm and 7.8 g for this gold issue.
 For a design, the obverse features the character 圓 (yen) which was used on gold one yen coins issued in 1871.
 On the reverse, the chosen design combines features from all of Japan's currently circulating coins (¥1, ¥5, ¥10, ¥50, ¥100, & ¥500).
 These coins were limited to 20,000 struck, and were released individually inside special holders.